Mariupol, Ukraine: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

 In addition to standard shoes, you should bring snow boots.
-For visiting Mariupol, a great option is these boots:
+For travel to Mariupol, we suggest these boots:

 Waterproof jacket that can be used in snow

-Mariupol has some famous ski slopes If you plan to ski, we would suggest:
+Mariupol has some great ski slopes If you plan to ski, we also suggest:

 - day pack